mrled/twarchive/readme.md

 ## Limitations

 - `twarchive` uses v1.1 of the API, not v2.
-This means no support for polls, but easy to get started.
+This means we do not support polls, but you can run the script out of the box without providing any credentials.